 The person designated as a Proxy for financial aid information will receive two emails – one with instructions on how to complete the set-up process and another with a temporary password.
 If speaking with Seattle University about your financial aid information, they will be required to provide your Seattle U ID as a security measure.

-Students wishing to set up a user to access their account in the Student Account Center should:
+Students wishing to set up an authorized user to access their account in the Student Account Center should:

-The person designated as an authorized user for the Student Account Center will immediately receive two emails – one with a user name and another with a temporary password.
+The person designated as an authorized user for the Student Account Center will immediately receive two emails – one with a user name and another with a temporary password that must be used within 24 hours.

-You will receive an email with instructions on how to reset your password
+You will receive an email with instructions on how to reset your password.
+Note: The temporary password should be used within 24 hours.

 Students can authorize Seattle University to discuss specific information from their academic records with a third party (such as a parent): grades, gpa, program(s) of study, attendance (when tracked), advisor, enrolled classes, academic standing, and class level.
 Before discussing the academic record, authorized third parties will be required to provide the student’s Seattle U ID as a security measure.
 Students interested in providing this access can click here for more information.